 6. Kreuzberg and Multicultural Life

 Kreuzberg is alive with street art, cafés, and international flavours.
 Walking along its streets, you encounter Turkish bakeries and kebab shops reminiscent of Istanbul restaurants.
-Local markets and music venues offer insight into the neighbourhood’s vibrant community.
+Local markets and music venues offer insight into the neighbourhood’s vibrant community, making it one of the hidden Berlin things to visit beyond standard sightseeing.

 7. Prenzlauer Berg and Tree-Lined Streets